tamitakada/anagrams/README.md

 ## Known Issues
 - The result (You win/lose/tie) is printed with extra characters for some reason
+- Points system may not work properly due to a strange issue with `strcmp` failing

 ## Instructions
 1. Run `make`